Buoyancy Control: Scuba Dive Like a Pro

 I cannot stress enough how important it is to be aware throughout your dive experience, whether above or below the water.
 Awareness is crucial for safety reasons and to achieve perfect neutral buoyancy control.
 You want to stay close to your dive leader with your BCD fully inflated on the surface.
 They are often trying to get to a specific descent area, and if you are swimming in a current far away, others have to wait for you to catch up.

-Use this awareness technique to descend as you maintain eye contact with your dive leader and buddy.
-Your dive leader will be asking if you are okay during the descent.
+Use this awareness technique to descend while maintaining eye contact with your dive leader and buddy.
+Your dive leader will ask if you are okay during the descent.
 Communication is crucial until everyone is ready.
-When waiting for other divers to get down practice hovering instead of sinking to the bottom.
-With that said, stay close to your dive leader.
-If a current is present the bottom might be the safest place to wait for other divers.
+Practice hovering instead of sinking to the bottom when waiting for other divers to get down.
+Stay close to your dive leader.
+The bottom might be the safest place to wait for other divers if a current is present.

 As you float along the coral reef, pick out visual references.
 Be aware as you rise above or below your visual reference.
 If you appropriately position your body, your breathing should do most of the work.
 If you sink too much, take a big breath; if you rise too high above your reference, then fully exhale.
 After a while, your eyes naturally pick out connections that keep you aware of where you are in the water.
 This technique is crucial for maintaining neutral buoyancy, keeping you focused on having zero contact with the coral reef.

-Buoyancy Control pertains to scuba diving professionals as well as recreational divers.
-But unfortunately, too many unaware scuba divers damage the coral reef.
+Buoyancy Control applies to scuba diving professionals and recreational divers.
+Unfortunately, too many unaware scuba divers damage coral reefs.
 For example, divers crash into coral reefs during uncontrolled descents, kick up sand with their fins, bang their tanks into coral, and hold onto live corals while taking photos.

 Next Step: Perfect Your Buoyancy Control